 6 – Visit Notre Dame Paris 4th arrondissement

 Notre Dame Cathedral is a stunning Catholic church located in Paris’s 4th arrondissement neighborhood.
-Considered as one of the finest Gothic architectural landmarks, the cathedral was built between the 12-14th centuries as the seat of Archbishop of Paris.
-Its beautiful architecture is characterized by stained glass windows, statues and bells.
+Considered as one of the finest Gothic architectural landmarks, the cathedral was built between the 12-14th centuries as the seat of the Archbishop of Paris.
+Its beautiful architecture is characterized by stained glass windows, statues, and bells.

 Location: 6 Parvis Notre-Dame – Pl.
 Jean-Paul II, 75004 Paris, France